 - Save the escrow closing statement from when you purchased your home.

 - Make a special folder to save all your receipts and records for any improvements you make to your home.

 - If you've lived in your house for many years, and area housing prices have been gradually going up over all those years, a portion of your gain on sale could be taxable.
 If so, you can reduce the taxable gain by including the improvements in the cost basis of the house.

-- If you operate a business from your home or rent a portion of your home to someone, you may be able to write off part of your home’s adjusted basis through depreciation.
-If you do so, when you sell the house you can’t exclude the amount of depreciation you took under the $250,000/$500,000 gain exclusion break.
-Also, the cost of repairs to that portion of your home may be currently deductible.
+- If you operate a business from your home or rent a portion of your home to someone, you may be able to write off part of your home’s adjusted cost basis through depreciation each year that you use it for that purpose.

 - If you do, when you sell the house you can’t exclude the amount of depreciation you took under the $250,000/$500,000 gain exclusion break.
 And, you might have to recapture the depreciation taken as a taxable gain.

 - Also, the cost of repairs to that portion of your home may be deductible in the year that you incur the expense.